Help us improve your experience.

 You can configure an event policy to upload existing system files or to upload the output files generated from an invoked event-script or operational command at the time an event occurs.
 Transient network problems can cause a file upload operation to fail.
 If the upload fails for any reason, by default, the event policy does not retry the upload.
 However, you can configure an event policy to retry a file upload operation.

-You configure the file upload retry option for a given event policy action.
-To configure the retry option, include the retry-count and retry-interval statements:
+You can configure the file upload retry option for a given event policy action.
+To configure the retry option, include the retry-count and retry-interval statements.

 Where:

-• retry-count—Number of times the policy retries the upload operation if the upload fails.
+• retry-count—Number of times the policy retries the upload operation with the given set of archive sites for that destination if the transfer fails.
 The default value for the retry-count statement is 0, and the maximum is 10.

 • retry-interval—Number of seconds between each upload attempt.